Meemom/MicroKYC/README.md

 - Created a solution specifically for **freelancers**, a group often overlooked in traditional banking systems

 ---
 ## Next Steps
 - Expand AI capabilities to handle more document types and international forms
 - Add a frontend dashboard for users and banks to track verification status
 - Implement authentication and security for sensitive document handling
 - Optimize AI processing for faster response times

 ---
+## License / Access
+This repository is view-only.
+All rights reserved by Jemima Silaen, Vriti Dahiya, Sansita Malhotra.
+No copying, redistribution, or derivative works are permitted without prior written consent.
+See LICENSE for details.

+---